La Herradura's 4 Gorgeous Beaches

 The 4 Gorgeous La Herradura Beaches...

-The tiny seaside town of La Herradura is fortunate enough to have 4 of its own gorgeous beaches.
+The tiny seaside town of La Herradura is fortunate enough to have 4 of its own beautiful beaches.

-The longest of these beaches is Playa La Herradura, which is more than 2 meters of sand and small pebbles that runs between the towns two impressive rocky points.
+The longest of these beaches is Playa La Herradura, which is more than 2000 meters of sand and small pebbles that runs between the town's two impressive rocky points.
 Packed with restaurants, shops, and a plethora of water sports activities, it has something for the whole family to enjoy.

-There is also Playa Berengueles, which is a top scuba destination for people from all over Spain, Playa Cantarriján, a playa naturalista nestled within the picturesque and protected natural reserves and coastal cliffs to the west and Playa Calaiza, a wonderful little beach only accessed by kayak or hiking through the Cerro Gordo pine forest above.
+There is also Playa Berengueles, a top scuba destination for people from all over Spain, Playa Cantarriján, a playa naturalista nestled within the picturesque and protected natural reserve and coastal cliffs to the west, and Playa Calaiza, a wonderful little beach only accessed by kayak or hiking through the Cerro Gordo pine forest above.

 La Herradura Beach Guides

 A trip to any of these La Herradura beaches would make for an amazing day!